 Over the past several years, most people have gained an enhanced awareness of cybercrime and cybersecurity.
 But there’s a good chance your employees aren’t implementing the level of cybersecurity at home that your organization needs to protect itself from cyber threats.

-HR professionals may want to collaborate on a survey of all remote employees to gain a sense of how great the risk is.
+HR professionals may want to collaborate on a survey of all remote employees to understand how great the risk is.
 Ideally, all employees should have access to a secure VPN connection.
 Consider, too, that the average business user has more than 60 passwords to keep track of.

 Short of that, a refresher on good password hygiene might be in order.
 The rules are pretty basic, though sometimes time-consuming to follow.
 Passwords should be long and complex.
-They should never re-used across accounts or repeated over time.
+They should never be reused across accounts or repeated over time.
 They should be changed monthly and never shared.

 Keep Track of People, Not Just Projects